Quick start

 sws ssw sww wss www

-For example, the pattern WSS corresponds to all variants of the 3′-end composition: acc acg agc agg tcc tcg tgc tgg.
+For example, WSS corresponds to all 3′-end variants: acc acg agc agg tcc tcg tgc tgg.

-A measure of the "vocabulary richness" of a genetic text, based on counting the number of possible nucleotide combinations ("entropy" of the set of possibilities) relative to the theoretical maximum.
-100% represents the highest possible level.
+Measures the "vocabulary richness" of a genetic text by counting nucleotide combinations relative to the theoretical maximum.
+100% = highest possible level.

-A measure of genetic text "harmony" based on counting the number of possible purine-pyrimidine combinations relative to the theoretical maximum.
-100% represents the maximum possible level.
+Measures "harmony" of genetic text by counting possible purine-pyrimidine combinations relative to the theoretical maximum.
+100% = maximum possible level.

 The pre-designed primers/probes list is used for multiplexing with prior designed PCR primer/probe sets.
 This allows you to incorporate existing validated assays into new multiplex panels while ensuring compatibility and avoiding cross-reactivity.

-Minor Groove Binders (MGBs) selectively bind non-covalently to the minor groove (a shallow furrow in the DNA helix).
-Dual-labelled probes conjugated with MGB groups form extremely stable duplexes with single-stranded DNA targets, enabling shorter probe lengths and superior quenching.
+Minor Groove Binders (MGBs) selectively bind non-covalently to the minor groove of the DNA helix, enabling shorter probe lengths and superior quenching for highly specific TaqMan-type assays.

 Genotyping (KASP / AS-PCR)